fwilhe/fwilhe/README.md

 ### Hi there 👋

-I work at [SAP in Potsdam](https://icn.sap.com/location/potsdam), and I'm contributing to [project "Piper"](https://sap.github.io/jenkins-library/) as part of my daily work.
+I work at [SAP in Potsdam](https://icn.sap.com/location/potsdam), and I'm working on the [SAP Cloud SDK](https://sap.github.io/cloud-sdk/) as part of my daily work.